yemaney/yemaney.github.io/DSA/README.md

   - you can `create a hash table that stores the elements that frequently accessed`
 - if the `order of elements in an array can affect the comparison`,
   - you can `sort the array and create left and right pointers`
+  - if it is already sorted, `try to use pointers to avoid resorting`
 - if an `entire sequence` must be validated
   - you can return `sequence index == sequence length`
 ## Binary Search Trees